royal450/Chanall_Cat/replit.md

-✓ **NEW**: Implemented proper user filtering to exclude admin and mock data from bonus distribution ✓ **NEW**: Consolidated all admin functionality within password-protected Super Admin panel ✓ **NEW**: Added real-time withdrawal processing with admin approval workflow within admin panel
+✓ **NEW**: Implemented proper user filtering to exclude admin and mock data from bonus distribution ✓ **NEW**: Consolidated all admin functionality within password-protected Super Admin panel ✓ **NEW**: Added real-time withdrawal processing with admin approval workflow within admin panel ✓ **NEW**: Successfully migrated from Replit Agent to standard Replit environment (January 23, 2025) ✓ **NEW**: Fixed share cancellation crashes across all components (profile, QR code, course cards) ✓ **NEW**: Enhanced error handling with proper AbortError detection for native share API ✓ **NEW**: Created PostgreSQL database with full schema migration from Firebase ✓ **NEW**: Maintained dual Firebase/PostgreSQL architecture for optimal performance ✓ **NEW**: Updated all share functions with robust crash prevention and silent cancellation handling

 ## System Architecture